brikis98/yevgeniy-brikman-homepage/_posts/2022-03-05-its-your-ship.md

 **1. Ownership**

 "It's your ship" isn't just the title of the book, but a refrain that Captain Abrashoff told to every member of his crew.
 That is, instead of having everyone check every little decision with him, Captain Abrashoff would routinely say, "it's your ship, you decide, and take responsibility for what happens."
-When everyone on a navy ship‚Äîor in a company or any other organization‚Äîstarts to truly think and act like an owner, the results are astounding.
+When everyone on a navy ship—or in a company or any other organization—starts to truly think and act like an owner, the results are astounding.

-This concept isn't entirely new to me‚ÄîI had read about it before in _Ownership Thinking_ and _Extreme Ownership_‚Äîbut I found the particular formulation in this book helpful.
+This concept isn't entirely new to me—I had read about it before in _Ownership Thinking_ and _Extreme Ownership_—but I found the particular formulation in this book helpful.
 I'm going to try to tell my own colleagues "it's your ship" more often, and encouraging them to make decisions and take responsibility for them.

 **2. Pick up the mic**

 When Captain Abrashoff first joined the USS Benfold, crew morale was very low.
-He realized that one of the reasons for this was that the crew felt no sense of purpose: ‚ÄúNo one had ever thought to give them a compelling vision of their work, a good reason to believe it was important.‚Äù
+He realized that one of the reasons for this was that the crew felt no sense of purpose: "No one had ever thought to give them a compelling vision of their work, a good reason to believe it was important."

 The solution: define the mission and vision, communicate them clearly, and help each person connect their work to that mission and vision.
-One of the ways he did this was by "picking up the mic"‚Äîliterally, the PA system in the ship‚Äîand talking to the crew on a very regular basis.
+One of the ways he did this was by "picking up the mic"—literally, the PA system in the ship—and talking to the crew on a very regular basis.
 It sounds simple, but repeating this sort of message is essential.
 A CEO at one of my previous companies once told me that, as a leader, the point where you've repeated a message so many times that you're completely sick of it, is just when everyone else has started to hear it for the first time.

 **3. Build people up**